 Voila!
 You have a healthy, delicious cookie that's full of hidden vegetables.
 These cookies are the perfect recipe to try with picky eaters.

-Did the kids like these sweet potato cookies?
+My kids love these healthy sweet potato cookies.

 Check out my healthy lunchbox ideas